Updated 09/04/25

 Corylus avellana (Corkscrew hazel)

-The corkscrew hazel is a lovely unique looking tree that makes a striking addition to any small garden, especially over winter when the bare corkscrew branches are on display.
+The corkscrew hazel is a lovely unique looking tree.
+It makes a striking addition to any small garden, especially over winter when the bare corkscrew branches are on display.

-These branches are also popular for cutting and displaying indoors.
+Also, these branches are popular for cutting and displaying indoors.
 Bearing long yellow catkins in spring and early summer, corkscrew hazels grow well in chalky soils in sun or dappled shade.

 Prunus serrulata (Ornamental cherry)